-Battles have been won and lost simply on the ability of one side to hide really well.
+Battles have been won and lost simply on the ability of one side to hide well.
 Even a superior enemy can’t take you out if they can’t find you (which is no coincidence why we are guerilla stock traders).
-Had the U.S. Army had Vietnamese seeking missiles, Vietnam would be a U.S. owned property.
+Had the U.S. Army had Vietnamese seeking missiles, Vietnam would be a U.S.-owned property.

 Institutional traders work for banks, brokerage houses, and similar firms.
 A company may have more than a hundred traders sitting behind rows of expensive equipment.

 Institutional traders use dirty tactics in the stock market that are so bad; they should be illegal.
 Learn how these apex predators work so you can avoid being their prey.

 #1 The Phone Number To All Market Makers

 Let’s say an Institutional trader has to dump 100,000 shares in a stock.
 He has so many shares that if he sold the stock the way we do, he’d have a bunch of partial order fills all the way down.
 Short sellers would make a killing.
 So what an Institutional trader will do is prevent the short sellers from cashing in by making a call to a number of market maker buddies of his.
 He might call five or six different market makers and sell them 20,000 apiece, each at varying prices.